JCSDA-internal/containers/README.md

 When you are happy with the Dockerfile, you can then build the image as a tar file by entering:

     ./build_container ch-jedi-latest

+The container file will be placed in a subdirectory called `containers`

 You will be prompted whether or not you'd like to make this available on Amazon S3.
 If you answer `y` then others will be able to access the container as follows: